Binge-Watching vs. Binge-Racing: What It Is and Why You Should Try It

 What Is Binge-Racing?

+You probably think that sounds mad.
 How can you possibly finish an entire TV show in 24 hours?
 The truth is, you can’t, unless it’s a new show with not many episodes.
-But what you can do is speed through one season of a show as soon as it gets released on Netflix in your region.
-And that’s what binge-racing is all about.
+However, what you can do is speed through one season of a show as soon as it gets released on Netflix in your region.
+That’s what binge-racing is all about.

-So why do people do it and what’s wrong with binge-watching ?
-Binge-racing brings a spirit of competition into the game.
+Binge-racing is a global phenomenon and brings a spirit of competition to proceedings.
 Binge-racers don’t just want to skim through the storylines, they want to be the fastest to do it.
 For them, the speed of watching is an achievement to be proud of.
-Similar to how some people speedrun their way through video games.
+Similar to how some people speed-run their way through video games.

 The Pros and Cons of Binge-Racing

 If you have ever marathoned a show before, you probably know what’s good and bad about binge-watching .
-Let’s take a closer look at binge-racing and discuss the pros and cons of this new phenomenon.
+So let’s take a closer look at binge-racing and discuss the pros and cons of the practice.

 Pro: You Get a Show Watched Quickly

-If you chose to binge-race a new show, you automatically guarantee only spending one day (and one night) on it and not an hour longer.
+If you choose to binge-race a new show, you guarantee only spending one day (and one night) on it and not an hour longer.

-When you’re facing a choice between watching a great Netflix show or doing something productive, chances are you’ll go for the first option.
-And with the amount of great content available on Netflix, it becomes all too easy to keep choosing Netflix over work and procrastinate.
+When you’re facing a choice between watching a great TV show or doing something productive, the chances are you’ll go for the first option.
+With the amount of great content available on streaming services, it becomes all too easy to procrastinate and keep choosing TV over completing work.

-It might seem odd, but by choosing to take a break and watch the whole season in one go (and in under 24 hours) you’re choosing to be more productive.
-Rather than being distracted by this interesting show for weeks, you can get it over with quickly and get back to your normal schedule afterward.
+It might seem odd, but by choosing to take a break and watch the whole season in one go (and in under 24 hours), you’re choosing to be more productive.
+Rather than being distracted by this interesting show for weeks, you can get it over with quickly and get back to your normal schedule afterwards.

 Pro: You Don’t See Spoilers

 It goes without saying that if you’re the first one to finish a new show, you no longer have to worry about spoilers.
-And if your friend turns out to be a binge-racer too, they’ll probably be a little too busy with their own Netflix deadlines and won’t have time to spoil things for you.
+Plus, if your friend turns out to be a binge-racer too, they’ll probably be a little too busy with their own viewing deadlines and won’t have time to spoil things for you.